Ismailtlem/ismailtlemcani.com/pages/posts/quick-tips-for-migrating-from-javascript-to-typescript.md

 ---
-title: 'Quick Tips For Migrating from JavaScript to TypeScript'
+title: "Quick Tips For Migrating from JavaScript to TypeScript"
-date: '2021-11-02'
+date: "2021-11-02"
-tags: ['TypeScript', 'web-development', 'react', 'JavaScript']
+tag: [TypeScript, web-development, react, JavaScript]
 draft: false
-description: 'Some useful tips to keep in mind when migrating your JavaScript project to TypeScript'
+description: "Some useful tips to keep in mind when migrating your JavaScript project to TypeScript"
 ---

 ![javascript-to-typescript](/images/javascript-to-typescript.png)